Ice-T: Early life

 Tracy Lauren Marrow, the son of Solomon and Alice Marrow, was born in Newark, New Jersey on February 16, 1958.
 Solomon's family was originally from Virginia and Philadelphia, and Alice's family was originally from Louisiana.
 Both of his parents were African American.
-Ice-T states that his father was a "dark-skinned brother" while his mother was a "fair-skinned" black woman that looked like Dorothy Dandridge or Lena Horne.
+Ice-T states that his father was a "dark-skinned brother" while his mother was a "fair-skinned" black woman who looked like Dorothy Dandridge or Lena Horne.
 For decades, Solomon worked as a conveyor belt mechanic at the Rapistan Conveyor Company.
 When Marrow was a child, his family moved to upscale Summit, New Jersey.
 The first time race played a major part in Marrow's life was at the age of seven, when he became aware of the racism leveled by his white friends towards black children.
 Marrow surmised that he escaped similar treatment because they thought that he was white due to his lighter skin.
 Relaying this incident to his mother, she told him, "Honey, people are stupid"; her advice and this incident taught Marrow to control the way the negativity of others affected him.

 His mother died of a heart attack when he was in third grade.
 Solomon raised Marrow as a single father for four years, with help from a housekeeper.
 Marrow's first experience with illicit activity occurred after a bicycle that his father bought him for Christmas was stolen.
 After Marrow told his father, Solomon shrugged, "Well, then, you ain't got no bike".
 Marrow stole parts from bicycles and assembled "three or four weird-looking, brightly-painted bikes" from the parts; his father either did not notice or never acknowledged this.
 When Marrow was 13 years old, Solomon also died of a heart attack.

 Following his father's death, the orphaned Marrow briefly lived with a nearby aunt, then was sent to live with his other aunt and her husband in View Park-Windsor Hills, an upper middle-class Black neighborhood in South Los Angeles.
 While his cousin Earl was preparing to leave for college, Marrow shared a bedroom with him.
 Earl was a fan of rock music and listened only to the local rock radio stations; sharing a room with him sparked Marrow's interest in heavy metal music.